darik0d/hackathon-ns/README.md

 ## Ok, sounds useful - how do I get started?

-Getting started with DevProbe is straightforward:
+Getting started with Bugify is straightforward:

 ```bash
 # Clone the repository